-1. Butchart System is the oldest and most commonly used mesothelioma cancer staging system and is primarily based on the extent of the tumor mass.
+The Butchart System is the oldest and most commonly used mesothelioma cancer staging system.
+Its measurement of the mesothelioma stages is primarily based on the extent of the tumor mass.
 Butchart System divides mesothelioma into four stages:

 - Stage I – Mesothelioma cancer is seen in the right or left side of the chest area, or pleura cavity, and may also be found in the diaphragm.

 - Stage II – Mesothelioma cancer has invaded the chest lining and reaches the esophagus, heart, or pleura on both sides.
 Lymph nodes may also be affected.

 - Stage III – Mesothelioma cancer has passed the diaphragm and entered the abdominal cavity or peritoneum.
 Lymph nodes beyond the chest may also be affected.

 - Stage IV – Mesothelioma cancer has spread through the bloodstream to other organs.
 At this stage, it is metastatic mesothelioma.